 As conscientious stewards of the environment, most people agree that we should seek to right these wrongs where we can.

 However, some researchers say humans knocked the natural world of the Americas out of whack long, long ago.
-They say the plants, animals and even the very ecosystems which surround us today are missing something important, and it's up to us to bring it back.
+They say the plants, animals and even the ecosystems surrounding us today are missing something important, and it's up to us to bring it back.

 A Lost Prehistoric America

-However, there is a strong chance that humans had something to do with it as well.
-Paleolithic humans were formidable hunters, and strong competition for existing Pleistocene predators.
+However, there is a strong chance that humans also had something to do with it.
+Paleolithic humans were formidable hunters and strong competition for existing Pleistocene predators.
 Could they have pushed many prehistoric species down the path to extinction?